thomas992/Lux/documentation/README.md

-# The LoLa Programming Language
+# The Lux Programming Language

 ## Introduction

-LoLa is a small programming language developed to be embedded in games.
+Lux is a small programming language developed to be embedded in games.
 It's not meant as a scripting language to create games with but as language to be **programmed in the game by the player**.

 The design goals of the language are: